AndriousSolutions/mvc_pattern/README.md

 }
 ```
 ### Controller.dart
-Note how its all made up of static members.
+Note how its all made up of static members and turns to Model for all the data.
 ```dart
 import 'package:mvc_pattern/mvc_pattern.dart';